rykdesjardins/rykdesjardins/README.md

 I'm Erik, and this is a GitHub profile.
 I did not invent GitHub, definitely did not [invent Git](https://en.wikipedia.org/wiki/Linus_Torvalds), but I did create this README which is far less exciting and does not warrant [the creation of a Wikipedia page](https://en.wikipedia.org/wiki/Erik_Desjardins).

-[Narcity Media](https://www.narcitymedia.com/whoweare) is an awesome company that takes good care of its employees.
-I'm part of Narcity Media.
-Therefore, I take good care of my employees.
-If you're amazing at developing with web technologies, but are treated like you're `/dev/null`, apply :arrow_right: [right here](https://www.narcitymedia.com/careers) :arrow_left:.

 I'm from Canada Montreal, speak French & English, and can type 121 words per minute.
 Passionate about Linux, security, and the open source community.

 ## Motivations